Meet Our Board Members

 Jennifer McLendon began her career as a high school science teacher before transitioning into the turfgrass industry in 2023, when she joined the Sports Field Management Association.
 She currently serves as Education Manager, collaborating with dedicated committee and board members to develop and deliver the conference education program, support chapter growth and development, oversee the Collegiate Student Challenge, coordinate the National Turfgrass Science Invitational in partnership with FFA, manage the mentorship program, and advance other initiatives that promote industry growth and professional learning.

-Jennifer is committed to strengthening and elevating the organization’s position as the leader in turfgrass education in the Rocky Mountain region.
+Jennifer is committed to strengthening and elevating RMRTA's position as the leader in turfgrass education in the Rocky Mountain region.

-She holds a bachelor’s degree in Microbiology from Louisiana Tech University, a master’s degree in Educational Leadership from the University of North Texas, and a master’s degree in Instructional Coaching from The University of Texas at Tyler.
+She holds a bachelor’s degree in Microbiology from Louisiana Tech University, a master’s degree in Educational Leadership from the University of North Texas, and a master’s degree in Curriculum and Instruction from The University of Texas at Tyler.

 Jennifer resides in Houston, Texas, with her husband and four cats.
 She is the proud parent of four children—Asher, Benjamin, Savannah, and Levi—and enjoys networking and learning from every person she meets.